 Yes, if the PEO is electing the client method, all clients must obtain their own RT account numbers if they do not already have one

 assigned.
-The client must register online or complete and submit a Florida
+The client must register using the Department's online Florida Business Tax Application, or complete and submit a paper Florida

 Business Tax Application (Form DR-1